Holographic Algorithms Beyond Matchgates: General A -transformable Signatures

 \begin{lemma} There is an algorithm to decide whether a given signature $f$ of arity $n$ belongs to $\mathscr{A}$ with running time polynomial in $N$, the bit length of $f$. \end{lemma}

-\begin{proof} If $f$ is identically zero, then $f$ is trivially in $\mathscr{A}$, so assume that $f$ is not identically zero.
-We first normalize $f$ so that the first nonzero entry of $f$ is $1$.
-If there exists a nonzero entry of $f$ after normalization that is not a power of $i$, then $f \not \in \mathscr{A}$, so assume that all entries are now a power of $i$.
+\begin{proof} We may assume that $f$ is not identically zero.
+Normalize $f$ so that the first nonzero entry of $f$ is $1$.
+If there exists a nonzero entry of $f$ after normalization that is not a power of $i$, then $f \not \in \mathscr{A}$, so assume that all entries are now powers of $i$.

 The next step is to decide if the support $\mathcal{S} \neq \emptyset$ of $f$ forms an affine linear subspace.
 We try to build a basis for $\mathcal{S}$ inductively.
 It may end successfully or find an inconsistency.
 We choose the index of the first nonzero entry $\mathbf{b}_0 \in \mathcal{S}$ as our first basis element.
 Assume we have a set of basis elements $\mathcal{B} = \{\mathbf{b}_0, \ldots, \mathbf{b}_k\} \subseteq \mathcal{S}$.
 Consider the affine linear span $\operatorname{Span}(\mathcal{B})$.
 We check if $\operatorname{Span}(\mathcal{B}) \subseteq \mathcal{S}$.
 If not, then $\mathcal{S}$ is not affine and $f \not\in \mathscr{A}$, so suppose that this is the case.
 If $\operatorname{Span}(\mathcal{B}) = \mathcal{S}$, then we are done.
 Lastly, if $\mathcal{S} - \operatorname{Span}(\mathcal{B}) \neq \emptyset$, then pick the next element $\mathbf{b}_{k+1} \in \mathcal{S} - \operatorname{Span}(\mathcal{B})$.
 Let $\mathcal{B}' = \mathcal{B} \union \{\mathbf{b}_{k+1}\}$ and repeat with the new basis set $\mathcal{B}'$.